Qualification of the Properties of New Composite Materials

-- Differential Scanning Calorimetry (DSC) testing and other thermal transitions to characterize the degree of polymer cure using DSC, as well as other important thermal transitions such as Tm (melting temperature) or Tc (crystallisation temperature), if present.
+- Differential Scanning Calorimetry (DSC) testing and other thermal transitions to characterize the degree of polymer cure using DSC, as well as other important thermal transitions such as Tm (melting temperature) or Tc (crystallization temperature), if present.

-- Fourier Transform Infrared analysis (FTIR), a technique that uses infrared light to scan test samples and observe chemical properties.
+- Fourier Transform Infrared analysis (FTIR), is a technique that uses infrared light to scan test samples and observe chemical properties.

-- High Performance Liquid Chromatography (HPLC) testing to identify, quantify and separate the different components of a composite.
+- High-Performance Liquid Chromatography (HPLC) testing to identify, quantify and separate the different components of a composite.

-Examining the microstructure of the composite
+Examining the microstructure of the new composite

 When qualifying new composite parts, it is important to analyze the material’s macroscopic and microscopic properties.
 This enables the identification of issues such as unnecessary wrinkles, resin-rich areas, ply drops, cracks, or delamination.
 Using this technique, it is also possible to quantify the percentage of porosity, also known as void content, present.
 This is key due to the strict limitations regarding how much of a sample is allowed to be porous.
 Microscopy can also be utilized to further examine the failure modes of some of the more complex mechanical test failures.